 In Austin, Texas some residential rainwater harvesting systems have storage tanks ranging in size from 1,500 – 2,500 gallons (Gregg, 1999).
 If you have a collection area of 1000 square feet (quite small) and can collect 80% of the rain that falls it would take approximately 4 inches of rain to fill a 2,000 gallon tank.
 This is the type of calculation that must be done to determine potential water savings from rainwater harvesting systems.

-For detailed information on sizing and designing rainwater harvesting systems download (free) the “Texas Guide to Rainwater Harvesting”.
+For detailed information on sizing and designing rainwater harvesting systems download the free pdf here: “Texas Guide to Rainwater Harvesting”.

 Rain Harvest System Benefits and Costs

 Rainwater harvesting systems range from the simple and inexpensive to the elaborate and costly.
 If you are considering a rainwater harvesting system it is important to calculate the total amount of water than could be captured, stored, and used in a year with typical rainfall patterns.
 Using your local water and wastewater rates you can calculate the value of the saved water and determine if the system is cost effective.

 On the simple and inexpensive end of the spectrum are rain barrels.
 A 57 gallon rain barrel with a cover, overflow hose, and hose bib connection costs about $100.
 If this barrel can be filled and used 20 times during the irrigation season approximately 1,100 gallons of water can be saved.
 At a value of $3 per 1000 gallons you can see that these devices would not be particularly cost effective, but they can save some water.